 Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an Education Health & Care Plan that names the school.
+These children will be admitted within the school's PAN but before any child prioritised under the school's oversubscription criteria.
 If there are fewer applications than places available, all applicants will be offered a place.
 If there are more applications than places available, the criteria outlined below will be used to allocate places.

-- Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - Rule 2 Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+- Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - Rule 2 Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school

 A panel of governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
-The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs. - Rule 3 Sibling: Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school, ie in Year 13. - Rule 4 Children of Staff: Girls who have either a) a parent employed by the school as a member of staff on a permanent contract for a continuous period of two or more years at the date of application or b) a parent who has been recruited to a vacant post at the school for which there is a demonstrable skills shortage
+The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the ONLY school that can meet the child's needs.
+Supporting professional evidence/advice MUST be included, eg a letter from a doctor, for this application to be considered.

+- Rule 3 Sibling: Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school, ie in Year 13. - Rule 4 Children of Staff: Girls who have either a) a parent employed by the school as a member of staff on a permanent contract for a continuous period of two or more years at the date of application or b) a parent who has been recruited to a vacant post at the school for which there is a demonstrable skills shortage